KshKnsl/Leetcode-AutoTicker/README.md

 - Make sure you are logged in to LeetCode in your browser for the extension to work correctly
 - Browse any supported site
 - Solved problems will be ticked automatically
-- On Take U Forward sheets, use the solution buttons for quick access

 ### License
 MIT